Everyone who works in a food business – including the proprietor – is responsible for the delivery of safe food to the customer.

-However, there may be industry- or organisation-based standards in addition to the Act requirements.
+However, there may be industry or organisation-based standards in addition to the requirements outlined under the Act.
 Some food manufacturers carrying out complex processes, and large retailers or healthcare providers, may require that their food safety supervisor has additional skills and knowledge beyond the minimum competency standards.

 Note that takeaway and chain food businesses can be considered either retail or hospitality food businesses.

 RTOs regularly change course codes and a list of previous, superseded course codes can be found here: Word / PDF.

 Certificates/Statements of Attainment with earlier, superseded course codes are still considered valid.